18 Hobbies For Teenage Guys That Are Cool & Productive

 9. Learn to Play an Instrument

-Learning to play an instrument is another excellent hobby for young men.
+Learning to play an instrument is another excellent hobby for teen boys.

 Music is incredibly challenging.
 Learning an instrument legitimately changes your brain, and like sport, music teaches practice and patience.